lucidrains/equiformer-pytorch/README.md

 - [x] move self interacting key / value production into Conv, fix no pooling in conv with self interaction
 - [x] go with a naive way to split up contribution from input degrees for DTP
 - [x] for dot product attention in higher types, try euclidean distance
+- [x] consider a all-neighbors attention layer just for type0, using linear attention

 - [ ] start moving some spherical harmonic stuff to cpp or nim
 - [ ] add memory checkpointing for the entire DTP module
 - [ ] rotate in the relative distances into type0 dot product, as was done <a href="https://github.com/lucidrains/En-transformer">here</a>
-- [ ] consider a all-neighbors attention layer just for type0, but also incorporating in the norms of the higher types

 ## Citations